timetospare/find-food-camden/README.md

 ## Learn More

+This project uses React (v17), Next.js (v10) and Tailwind (v1.9).

+To learn about React, take a look at their documentation: https://reactjs.org/

-To learn more about Next.js, take a look at the following resources:
+If you're familiar with React but want to learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+For tailwind (and an explanation of why the CSS classes look strange), see here: https://tailwindcss.com/docs.
+This cheatsheet is also helpful: https://nerdcave.com/tailwind-cheat-sheet.

 ## Deploy on Vercel